The new FH: worth the wait

 Okay.
-Put down this issue of FOCUS for a minute and go to volvotrucks.com/fh or youtube.com/VolvoTrucks.
+Stop reading this newsletter for a minute and click on volvotrucks.com/fh or youtube.com/VolvoTrucks.
 You will see something amazing.
 Promise.
 And it’s real.

-For those of you who cannot tear yourself away from these pages, I’ll summarise.
+For those of you who cannot tear yourself away from this newsletter, we will summarise.
 Essentially, there are two new FHs rumbling down a highway in Croatia, and Faith Dickey (a world-record-holding slackliner) walks a slackline between the two vehicles.
 It’s both crazy and riveting – Dickey also walked a line over our heads at the gala banquet; I kept worrying that she would land up in my venison.

 The film was produced to demonstrate the road handling of the new FH – and it does so inimitably.